UWPCE-PythonCert/SystemDevelopment/slides_sources/source/persistance_serialization.rst

 Python Specific Formats
 =======================

+.. rst-class:: medium

   These are formats specific to python -- convenient to use, but not useful for interchange with other systems.

 Python Literals